 Born in Guatemala and raised in Arizona, María Isabel Álvarez received her MFA from Arizona State University.
-Her stories have appeared in Black Warrior Review, Sonora Review, Gulf Coast, Arts & Letters, Puerto del Sol, and Columbia Journal, among other venues, and her poetry can be found in DIALOGIST, Rust + Moth, Breakwater Review, and Glass: A Journal of Poetry.
-Her work has received support from the Elizabeth George Foundation, the Arizona Commission on the Arts, the Tennessee Arts Commission, Sundress Academy for the Arts, and Hedgebrook.
+Her stories have appeared or are forthcoming in Kenyon Review, Black Warrior Review, Sonora Review, Gulf Coast, Arts & Letters, Puerto del Sol, and Columbia Journal, among other venues, and her poetry can be found in DIALOGIST, Rust + Moth, Breakwater Review, and Glass: A Journal of Poetry.
+Her writing has received support from the Elizabeth George Foundation, the Colgate Writers’ Conference, the Arizona Commission on the Arts, the Tennessee Arts Commission, Sundress Academy for the Arts, and Hedgebrook.
 Along with Dante Di Stefano, she is the co-editor of the poetry anthology, Misrepresented People: Poetic Responses to Trump's America (NYQ Books 2018).
 She lives in Arizona and is currently at work on a novel and short story collection.